-The largest neighborhood in Buenos Aires, Palermo is a barrio of the Argentine capital, located in the northeast of the city.
+The largest neighbourhood in Buenos Aires, Palermo is a barrio of the Argentine capital, located in the northeast of the city.

 The name of the district is derived from the still-existing Franciscan abbey of “Saint Benedict of Palermo”, the capital city of Sicily.
 An alternative history of the name, a folk story supported by journalists, the land would have been originally purchased by an Italian immigrant named Juan Domingo Palermo in the late 16th century, shortly after the foundation of Buenos Aires in 1580.
 Juan Manuel de Rosas built a country residence there which was confiscated after his fall in 1852.